2i2c-org/docs/community-lead/user-policy/sub-processors.md

 ### Cloud or infrastructure provider

-An infrastructure provider (like a cloud provider) hosts the core infrastructure that runs the hub, and provides compute, storage, networking, etc.
+An infrastructure provider (like a cloud provider) hosts the core infrastructure that runs the hub, and provides **compute**, **storage**, **logging**, **username database**, etc.
-2i2c either manages its own account, or uses one managed by the community.
+This includes the files that a user stores when they do their work (e.g. notebooks, data, etc).

-All user-generated content (notebooks, files, outputs) and the hub's authentication database live within this account.
+2i2c either manages its own cloud provider account, or uses one managed by the community.

 Here are a few common cloud providers we use and their sub-processors pages: